Afghanistan: Women protest Taliban ban on beauty salons – DW – 07/19/2023

 One of the protesters on Butcher Street, a popular locality for beauty salons, carried a sign saying "don't take my bread and water," AFP news agency reported.

-In one video, a woman is confronting a Taliban security guard and the guard sprayed water cannon to disperse the protesters.
+In one video, a woman is confronting a Taliban guard who used water cannon to disperse the protesters.
 Gunfire can also be heard in the background.

 "We wanted our right to work and the cancellation of the order.
 But the Taliban responded with water cannons and aerial firing and took away a few girls," a beauty artist told dpa.